EsosaOrumwese/ALX-T-Nanodegree/Data Analytics/README.md

 # ALX-T-Nanodegree

-ALX-T Data Analyst Nanodegree is a 2 month programme handled in collaborationg with Udacity.
+ALX-T Data Analyst Nanodegree is a 2 month programme handled in collaboration with Udacity.
 It's aimed at equipping Africans with a solid knowledge of a Tech Specialization and also accelerating their career progress.